Kluvens/Microeconomics/Terminologies.md

 ## Monopoly
 There is only one firm in the market.
 Hence, the firm’s individual demand curve coincides with the market demand curve.
 One of the most famous example of monopoly is Microsoft and its most notorious operating system Windows, which is essentially the only operating system in the whole market for personal computers.

+A monopoly supplier o a good produces a socially inefficient quantity of the good because it charges a price above marginal cost, preventing some trades that would increase total surplus.

 ## Monopolistic Competition
 There is a large number of firms, each producing a slightly differentiated product.
 One example is the restaurant industry.